MillionConcepts/quickseries/README.md

       simple rewrite of the input polynomial. `n_terms` effectively caps at the order of the input polynomial.
 * At present, `quickseries()` only works on univariate functions that are locally continuous within `bounds`.
-It is also not guaranteed to not work well, or at all, on all such functions within all intervals.
+It is also not guaranteed to work well, or at all, on all such functions within all intervals.
 * `quickseries()` is also capable of auto-jitting the functions it generates with `numba`.
 Pass the `jit=True` argument. `numba` is an optional dependency; install it with your preferred package manager.